First Impressions Assistant: Module 2

 Answering general questions about KCC services

-Ensuring customers complete the Customer Satisfaction Survey on the lobby kiosks
+Ensuring customers complete the Customer Satisfaction Survey on the lobby kiosks or ipads

 To be successful in the role, you will need to demonstrate: